mvolkmann/blog/src/rust.md

 WebAssembly (abbreviated WASM) is a binary instruction format for a stack-based virtual machine that is supported by modern web browsers (currently Chrome, Edge, Firefox, and Safari).
-WASM code typically executes much faster than equivalent code written in JavaScript.
+WASM code typically executes faster than equivalent code written in JavaScript.
 Code from many programming languages can be compiled to WASM.
-Currently full support is only available for C, C++, and Rust.
+In 2021 full support is only available for C, C++, and Rust.
 Experimental support is available for C#, Go, Java, Kotlin, Python, Swift, TypeScript, and a few other less commonly used languages.

 In order to run WASM code in a web browser, the runtime of the source language must be included.
 Rust is a great choice for targeting WASM because it has a very small runtime